bendohan/bendohan/final.md

 ![spatial weight](weight.PNG)

 Step 10: Run a Global Moran's I Test for Residual Spatial Autocorrellation using the regression and the spatial weights.
-Results below

 ![Morans function](moran.PNG)
 ![Moran's I](moransi.PNG)